 If you want a bit more from your chimp encounter, then you could consider the chimpanzee habituation experience.
 On this full day activity, you will assist Kibale's trackers in their daily habituation research and activities, including 'de-nesting' the chimps, following them through the forest and recording their behaviours and movements throughout the day.
 You will get to spend longer with the chimps, sharing in their daily lives and experiencing their day-to-day activities.
-The cost is higher, at USD 1,250 per person, but it is a wonderful way to spend the day.
+The cost is higher, going up from USD 250 to USD 300 per person from 1st July 2024 (subject to change), but it is a wonderful way to spend the day.

 Night Time Forest Walks

 Something quite unique is going on a 2 hour guided evening walk through the forest in search of the Park's nocturnal species that come out once the sun has gone down.
 Look out for bushbabies, owls, and if you are really lucky, you may even encounter a civet or serval cat starting to hunt for its dinner.
 The night sounds of the forest that surround you as you walk in the dark along a well developed trail with the aid of just a spotlight are magical.